emutos/manual/usermanual/docs/index.md

 If you save the desktop with windows open to directories, you will preserve those open windows across boots.
 This is handy for directories you use a lot.

-You can select multiple files, directories and disk partitions.
-If you then select an operation, the dialog you then select will walk through the ones you have selected.
-For example, select several files and directories.
-Then look at the information on them with ^I. The Skip button at the bottom lets you skip a file or directory, whereas the OK button accepts your changes, and the Cancel button lets you end the sequence.

-You can also select all items (File -> Select All Items, ^A).
-Having done that, you can then use Shift Click to deselect items.

 Folder windows have several widgets of interest.

 * Scroll bars on the right and bottom allow scrolling.
 Click on the scroll bar for gross movement, or on the arrows at the ends of the scroll bar for fine movement.